The Maserati Quattroporte is one of my all-time favorites from the Italian Supercar builder.

 With the new Maserati, you can also see how close the sketches are compared to the finished product.

-Yes, this if for me really a dream care!
+Yes, this is for me really my dream care!
 I just need to win the lottery to get one 🙂

 O, and leave it up to Maserati to also take care of the design under the hood!